Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Business Unit Revenue Ranking [FY25]

-Management disclosed the relative revenue contribution: "Transformer is by far the highest, followed by our grid integration business and the next is the high-voltage business, followed by the grid automation and the service" [34].
+Management disclosed the relative revenue contribution: "Transformer is by far the highest, followed by our grid integration business and the next is the high-voltage business, followed by the grid automation and the service" [28].
+Product contribution is "much higher compared to the projects" [60].

 Core Offerings